Skip to content →

 Guest

-Guest accounts are only available on Business and Enterprise plans.
+Guest accounts are only available on Business and Enterprise plans, and are billed as regular members.

-Guest accounts grant restricted access to specific teams only—ideal for contractors, clients, or cross-company collaborators.
+Guest accounts grant restricted access to specified teams—ideal for contractors, clients, or cross-company collaborators.

 • Access issues, projects, and documents for the teams they are explicitly added to